kolkhis/prolug-coursework/project_ideas.md

 # ProLUG 101 Systems Administration Course - Project Ideas

+1. Setting up homelab with Proxmox, and run some services in containers
+    * For containers, do something interesting with Container Volumes.
+        * Container volumes are how you map a directory on the host to a directory in the container.
+        * E.g., One volume for config and one for data
+        * Example: Plex media server running as a podman container, one volume for config, one for the media.
+That way, you can nuke the container, re-launch it later, and it's all configured

 1. Monitoring - Bash script to gather metrics from `/proc` and other sources.
 Set thresholds and configure alerts based on those thresholds.
 Use `cron` to automate.